-During 2020, the County processed numerous permits, project applications, and participated in a variety of significant plans and projects.
+During 2021, the County processed numerous permits, project applications, and participated in a variety of significant plans and projects.
 The following summaries provide a brief overview of these activities and are not intended to be exhaustive.

-2020 Permits
+2021 Permits

-Plumas County Planning and Building Services processed 985 permits in 2020, including well and septic permits, building permits, no fee permits (e.g., water heaters, 200 square feet or less non-habitable sheds or agricultural buildings), and miscellaneous permits (e.g., re-roof, electrical, plumbing, and HVAC).
+Plumas County Planning and Building Services processed 1,031 permits in 2021, including well and septic permits, building permits, no fee permits (e.g., water heaters, 200 square feet or less non-habitable sheds or agricultural buildings), and miscellaneous permits (e.g., re-roof, electrical, plumbing, and HVAC).
 The Planning Department staff reviews all construction permits for zoning consistency compliance.

-The California Department of Finance (DOF), Demographic Research Unit, Housing Unit Change Form is attached as Appendix B. Between January 1, 2020 and December 31, 2020, Plumas County had thirty (30) housing units completed based on final inspections, certificates of occupancy, completion certificates, or utility releases.
-Of the 30, twenty-seven (27) were newly constructed single-family detached units, two (2) were newly constructed single-family mobile home units, and one (1) was converted to a single-family detached unit (i.e., "gained" housing stock).
-In addition, one (1) single-family detached unit was lost to demolition, fire, or natural disaster for a total of one (1) unit.
+The California Department of Finance (DOF), Demographic Research Unit, Housing Unit Change Form is attached as Appendix B. Between January 1, 2021 and December 31, 2021, Plumas County had thirty-nine (39) housing units completed based on final inspections, certificates of occupancy, completion certificates, or utility releases.
+Of the 39, thirty-four (34) were newly constructed single-family detached units, four (4) were newly constructed single-family mobile home units, and one (1) was converted to a single-family detached unit (i.e., "gained" housing stock).

-By comparison overall, in 2019 Plumas County had thirty-eight (38) housing units completed based on final inspections, certificates of occupancy, completion certificates, or utility releases, and in 2018 there were fifty-two (52), while in 2017 there were forty (40) housing units completed, and in 2016 there were thirty-nine (39), which puts the past five-year average of annual housing units completed at thirty-nine (39).
+By comparison overall, in 2020 Plumas County had thirty (30) housing units completed based on final inspections, certificates of occupancy, completion certificates, or utility releases, and in 2019 there were thirty-eight (38), while in 2018 there were fifty-two (52) housing units completed, and in 2017 there were forty (40), which puts the past five-year average of annual housing units completed at thirty-nine (39).